-If you have markings underneath the exposure indicator like this, you’re overexposed.
+If you have markings underneath the exposure meter like this, you’re overexposed.

-If the markings on the exposure indicator are going the other way, like this, you’re underexposed.
+If the markings on the exposure meter are going the other way, like this, you’re underexposed.

 How to control exposure

-If you understand this, you will be ahead of the game.
-It is so beautifully simple, but at first it can be confusing.
+If you understand this, you’ll be ahead of the game.
+It’s so beautifully simple, but at first it can be confusing.
 If you keep at it, I promise you that one day it will be simple.

 The next stages of understanding how to control exposure

-Now that you know how to adjust the exposure manually, you’re half way there to shooting in manual mode.
+Now that you know how to read the exposure meter and adjust the exposure manually, you’re half way there to shooting in manual mode.
 All you have to do is:

-Part 2 – which type of metering mode to use
+Part 2 – learn which type of metering mode to use

 Sometimes we need to meter the exposure of the entire scene, sometimes a tiny part of the scene.
 This is why we have different metering modes.

-Part 3 – when to use exposure compensation
+Part 3 – learn when to use exposure compensation

-Part 4 – how to control exposure in all shooting modes
+Part 4 – learn how to control exposure in all shooting modes

-Part 5 – pros, cons and how to use auto ISO
+Part 5 – discover the pros, cons and how to use auto ISO

 Don’t miss out

-If you don’t want to miss when new photography tutorials are published, pop us your email address.
-You’ll receive our aperture cheatsheet instantly and every Monday we’ll also send you our Through The Lens bulletin of helpful tips and tutorials.
+If you don’t want to miss when new photography tutorials are published, pop us your email address below.
+You’ll receive our aperture cheatsheet instantly and every week we’ll also email you our bulletin of helpful photography tips and tutorials.

-If you have any questions about how to control exposure on your DSLR camera, let us know in the comments.
+If you have any questions about how to read the exposure meter to control exposure on your camera, let us know in the comments.

-Also, we love good news, so if our tips on using your camera’s exposure indicator have helped you to understand how to control exposure, share that too.
+Also, I love good news, so if my tips on using your camera’s exposure meter (aka exposure indictor) have helped you to understand how to control exposure, share that too.